uviclibraries/podcasting/index.md

 ## Why Audacity?

-[Audacity](https://www.audacityteam.org/){:target="_blank"} is a open source software that allows users to easily edit and add effects to their audio projects.
-This softwares has numerous features that will help develop your podcasting skills.
-Its multitrack tool and many uses empowers users to create their best projects.
+[Audacity](https://www.audacityteam.org/){:target="_blank"} is a open-source software package that allows you to easily edit and add effects to your audio projects.
+This software has numerous features that will help develop your podcasting skills.
 Learn more about these features through our workshop activities.

 ## Learning objectives